What is Adoption

 Can I continue working?

-It is a general expectation that at least one adopter will take a minimum of six months leave from work to care for a child (on a full time basis) when they first come to live with you.
+It is an expectation that at least one adopter will take a minimum of six months leave from work to care for a child (on a full time basis) when they first come to live with you.
 In most cases adopters are entitled to paid adoption leave from their employer for 9 months with a remainder of 3 months unpaid.
-In some circumstances local authorities may pay you an additional adoption allowance to enable you to remain off work.
+In some circumstances local authorities may pay you an additional adoption allowance to enable you to remain off work, although this is rare and cannot be relied upon in proving you are financially secure.
 The important factor is that you are available to be there to settle your child into your family in their own time.

 Many adopters return to work after the first year and successfully arrange additional childcare; however, each child’s needs vary.